 A: Fixing your pet will help reduce the need to spray and mark their territory.

-Q: Does my animal exhibit temper issues because they are not fixed?
+Q: Does my animal exhibit temperament issues because they are not fixed?

 Q: What if I just let my female go through her heat cycles?

 A: Spaying a dog or cat eliminates her heat cycle.
-Estrus lasts an average of six to 12 days, often twice a year, in dogs and an average of six to seven days, three or more times a year, in cats.
+Estrus for dogs lasts an average of six to 12 days, often twice a year, in dogs and an average of six to seven days, three or more times a year, in cats.
+Cats will go in and out of heat frequently.
 Females in heat can cry incessantly, show nervous behavior, and attract males.